Your Turn FOG Cups

 Fats, Oils & Grease

-The City of Windsor is responsible for maintenance and upkeep of the City's sewage system including 1,697 km of sanitary and storm sewers, 45 pumping stations, the Retention Treatment Basin (RTB) and 2 sewage treatment plants.
-The City of Windsor spends a significant amount of money removing FOG from blocked sewers and in treatment costs at the wastewater treatment plants.
+The City of Windsor is responsible for maintenance and upkeep of the City's sewage system including 1,697 kilometres of sanitary and storm sewers, various pumping stations, the Retention Treatment Basin (RTB), and 2 sewage treatment plants.
+The City of Windsor spends a significant amount of money removing FOG from blocked sewers and on treatment costs at the wastewater treatment plants.
 These costs are paid by you, the taxpayer, through sewer surcharge.

 For these reasons, FOG should not be disposed of down the drain.
 We all need to do our part to maintain the City's sewer system to prevent basement flooding and keep costs down.